In this section

 In a simple febrile convulsion, where the focus of infection can be identified, blood tests and invasive investigations are often NOT indicated.

-- Respiratory or haemodynamic compromise.- Children requiring care above the level of comfort of the local hospital.
+- Children requiring care above the level of comfort of the local hospital.

 Parent information sheet: